European shares up for first time in three days after Brexit battering

 days, it was natural that we would rebound, and the fact that

-there is no rush to trigger Article 50 is helping to calm things
+there is no rush to trigger Article 50 means is helping to calm

 Others remained wary of buying into the rally, pointing to